Tollygunge Agragami FC

-Tollygunge Agragami Football Club is an Indian professional football club based in Tollygunge, Kolkata, West Bengal.
-Founded in 1943, the club primarily competes in the Calcutta Premier Division League.
-It previously participated in the National Football League, then top flight of Indian football league system, alongside I-League 2nd Division.
-Beside CFL, the club participates in other regional tournaments alongside the Kolkata giants ATK Mohun Bagan, East Bengal and Mohammedan Sporting.
+Tollygunge Agragami Football Club is an Indian professional multi-sports club best known for its football section.
+It is based in Tollygunge, Kolkata, West Bengal.
+Founded in 1943 as "Russa Agragami Samity", the club competed in the Calcutta Premier Division League prior to relegation in 2025.

+Tollygunge Agragami previously participated in the National Football League, then top flight of the Indian football league system.
+They have also appeared in the I-League 2nd Division.

 History

 Early history

 Tollygunge Agragami, as a football club, founded in Kolkata, India, during the British raj.
 The team was incorporated in 1943 as Russa Agragami Samity.
 It was later renamed to "Tollygunge Agragami" in 1955.
 The club uses Rabindra Sarobar Stadium as its home ground, which has a capacity of 22,000.
 Although the team has not been as successful as their city rivals, East Bengal Club, Mohun Bagan AC, alongside Mohammedan Sporting, but they are a team to watch out for.

 The club in 1971, reached the final of prestigious IFA Shield, but was defeated by Mohamedan Sporting 2–0.
 The team was then managed by legendary coach Sushil Bhattacharya, who guided them earning promotion to Calcutta Football League first division.
 Winning the 1997–98 season of the National Football League 2nd Division, is Tollygunge's biggest achievement since their inception.
 Nepali international Hari Khadka donned in the club colours in 1996–97 season.
+Amal Dutta became Tollygunge coach in 1999, helped the club reaching final of the 105th edition of IFA Shield in that year.

 In July 2000, after a brilliant display at the NFL, Tollygunge goalkeeper Prasanta Dora was included in Sukhwinder Singh managed national team of India during their historic England-tour, where they played three matches against English Premier League sides Fulham, West Bromwich Albion, and arch-rival Bangladesh.

 Present years

 Tollygunge Agragami participated in the 2018 Calcutta Premier Division playoffs, finishing tenth.
 They were relegated to the Calcutta Premier Division B and defeated Mohammedan Sporting by 2–1.
 They won two matches, drew two, and lost the rest.
 They did not qualify for Calcutta Premier Division A in 2019 and 2020.

-In 2021, Tollygunge announced Modern Institute of Engineering and Technology as their main sponsor ahead of the 2021–22 Calcutta Premier Division.
+In 2021, Tollygunge announced Modern Institute of Engineering and Technology as their main sponsor ahead of the 2021 CFL Premier Division.

+In June 2023, the Indian Football Association (IFA) announced the merger of both Premier Division A and B of the Calcutta Football League, ahead of its 125th edition, in which Tollygunge Agragami was placed within Group I.